MCT-master/mct-master.github.io/_posts/2021-12-14-fractionMari-micro-and-macro.md

 </figure>

-[The Diff Cam Engine](http://diffcam.com/) is a open source core engine that enables motion detecting in JavaScript, created by [Will Boyd](https://codersblock.com/about/).
+[The Diff Cam Engine](http://diffcam.com/) is an open source core engine that enables motion detecting in JavaScript, created by [Will Boyd](https://codersblock.com/about/).
 As I had learned audio programming in JavaScript through one of the [MCT courses](https://mct-master.github.io/audio-programming/2019/02/11/SpaghettiPlayer.html), I decided to start on the path of creating motion detecting web-apps for musicking.
 Very quickly I found out how to use this technology to create sound:

 <figure>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/OK11-359A4Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen>  </iframe> <figcaption> <i>The very first motion capture musical instrument attempt</i> </figcaption>